 Top Searched Programs:

-National University’s Bachelor of Science in criminal justice administration is a highly sought-after program that includes a law enforcement focus.
+National University’s Bachelor of Science in Criminal Justice Administration is a highly sought-after program that includes a law enforcement focus.
 Students can complete this degree on campus or online.

 Manor College is a private Catholic school in Jenkintown, Pennsylvania.
 Here you will find a popular bachelor’s in criminal justice with a law enforcement concentration that is worth checking out.

 Southern New Hampshire University offers an affordable online bachelor’s in police administration.
-This program is among the most affordable law enforcement degrees at just $320 per credit and a generous transfer policy.
+This program is among the most affordable law enforcement degrees at just $330 per credit and a generous transfer policy.

-Salem University, a private college in Salem, West Virginia, offers a top searched law enforcement degree.
+Salem University, a private college in Salem, West Virginia, offers a top-searched law enforcement degree.
 At Salem, you can earn a Bachelor of Arts in criminal justice with an emphasis on law enforcement either on-campus or online.

 A private college in Scranton, Pennsylvania, Lackawanna College offers a Bachelor of Science in criminal justice.
 This program prepares students for future careers in law enforcement and allows students to complete over 200 internship hours prior to graduation.

 West Virginia’s oldest university, West Liberty University, offers a Bachelor of Science in criminal justice.
-The BS in criminal justice provides an excellent background for future careers in law enforcement and includes a 200 hour internship.
+The BS in criminal justice provides an excellent background for future careers in law enforcement and includes a 200-hour internship.